 Born March 1943.
 “Parents lived in the same house for fifteen years before moving to Old Amersham.
 Lived there myself until marriage, when we finally ended up living in Clifton Road, a few houses from my childhood home.
 Finally emigrated to Canada in 1983.”

-Christine Matthews (née Miller)
+Christine Mathews (née Miller)

 Born March 1942.
 “My father was away doing military service and my mother was living in London being transferred to Shardeloes for the birth.
 Unfortunately, that is the extent of my knowledge of that time.”